How to Ensure Your School Toilet Cubicles are Built to Last

 School toilets are notorious for being places with little supervision and where bullying can take place.
 The privacy aspect of washroom toilet cubicles is something that has to be addressed by schools and nurseries to ensure that washrooms are a safe space for students.

 For nursery and primary school pupils, low-level cubicle doors help to aid supervision and increase safety when students use the washroom.
 However, for older pupils, especially those in high schools privacy can be a significant issue.
-High schools often consider doors that are only 10mm from ground level, especially in unisex environments.
+High schools often consider full height doors that are only 10mm from ground level, especially in unisex environments.
 This gives young adults the confidence that they can use the washroom in private without fear of their privacy being compromised.

 Bright and bold designs can be attractive to younger students, making their washroom experience one that is positive and not intimidating.
 In the past, schools have tended to go for primary colours such as yellow, red and blue but that should not limit your choices or creativity when it comes to designing or renovating your washrooms.
-We have seen a recent shift in trend with some schools using different colours including purple, yellow and even woodgrain textures, making visually appealing options that are different from the traditional primary colours.
+We have seen a recent shift in trend with some schools using a wide range of colours including purple, yellow and even woodgrain textures, making visually appealing options that are different from the traditional primary colours.

 By not carefully choosing the correct lock system for your new washroom cubicle door, this could result in safety risks for students.
 This decision is especially important in nurseries and primary schools, as easy access to cubicles must be available in case of emergencies.
 Indicator bolt lock systems create ease of access without breaking the lock or damaging the door and can be opened simply using a coin if necessary.